Decision-Making: Policies and Ethics in Health Care and Public Health

 The Policy Cycle

 Policy-making is a complex, involved, and continuous process.
-The history of tobacco illustrates how policies on tobacco production and consumption have changed since its arrival in Europe.
-It took nearly fifty years from the time Doll and Hill published a study showing the harmful effects of smoking tobacco17 to the passing of effective legislation against it in Canada.
+The history of tobacco control illustrates how policies on tobacco production and consumption have changed since its arrival in Europe.
+It took nearly fifty years from the time Doll and Hill published a study showing the harmful effects of smoking tobacco21 to the passing of effective legislation against it in Canada.

 Five stages of the policy cycle and their relationship to applied problem solving | ||